Kaspr Blog - B2B | Prospecting | Sales | Recruitment

 • If the company has got funding.
 A clear indicator that they might be open to buying a new solution.

-Knowing what signals to keep an eye out for will help organize your approach and take ownership of your pipeline.
+Knowing what signals to watch for will help you organize your approach and take ownership of your prospecting pipeline.

 Building LinkedIn into your cadence